Cover, audio book launches, digital sessions planned for World Book Day

 The characters include a doctor and his family, a pastor and his family, an old man and his wife who run the local cider mill, and a young Chinese couple with a Haitian housekeeper, whose eight-year-old son, Little Moses, becomes a focal point.
 "Human Touch" will be written one week at a time for approximately eight weeks and will appear on the website of Albom, who has authored books like "Tuesdays With Morrie" and "The Five People You Meet In Heaven".

-Roli Books as part of its #RoliPulse initiative will hold a session on "Publishing: Pre and Post COVID-19" with Kapil Kapoor, Karthika V K, Sophy Thompson, Michel Moushabek and Amit Varma being the participants..
+Roli Books as part of its #RoliPulse initiative will hold a session on "Publishing: Pre and Post COVID-19" with Kapil Kapoor, Karthika V K, Sophy Thompson, Michel Moushabek and Amit Varma being the participants.
+Bloomsbury Publishing India Pvt Ltd. said its authors will be live on its Facebook page through the day, talking about their works, the inspiration behind the book they have written and answering readers' questions.

+Yogesh Sharma, senior vice president (sales & marketing) at Bloomsbury India, said, "Bloomsbury Previews is a reminder that wheels of the global economy and our day-to-day lives will turn again, hopefully sooner than later.
+Our strong publishing programme gives us immense hope and a lot to look forward to for everyone in the current lockdown."
+Among the authors who will take part in the Bloomsbury Previews initiative are Sanjay Dixit, Gautam Chintamani, Ziya Us Salam, Vijay and Akshay Lokapally and Rituparna Chatterjee.
+Dorling Kindersley has organised The Ultimate Lockdown Quiz with ace quizmaster Siddhartha Basu from 5 pm on Digitok's Facebook Live to mark World Book Day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)